EtiTheSpirit/StarboundOriModDerived/Patches.md

-# Upcoming Patch Info
+# Patches

-You can get information on upcoming patches in [Patches-Indev.md](https://github.com/XanTheDragon/StarboundOriModDerived/blob/master/Patches-Indev.md).
+Here you can see the updates made to the mod.

 # Version 1.4.9b
 Released 28 Mar 2019 at 11:43 AM Central